 - Any other decisions related to financial matters.

-What Cannot Be Included in a Postnuptial Agreement?
+What Cannot Be Included in a Postnuptial Agreement in Texas?

 While most things, especially those related to financial agreements, are totally okay within a postnuptial agreement, there are a few exceptions.
 Namely, agreements related to child custody or child support cannot be formed; nor can any agreements or arrangements that are illegal; nor can any arrangements that are unconscionable.